What is this service?

 Personal - Isolation, loneliness, grief

 Upon request individuals and families are referred to other appropriate agencies for counselling and further assistance.
 We aim to empower others, accepting them for who they are and providing them with opportunities to live fulfilling and active lives within the wider community.

 Where is the service located?

 Conference members (local group) are the link between people seeking assistance.
-Each day in the metropolitan area alone we receive approximately 280 calls for assistance.
-In visiting people we find out what a person or family's need is and how we can best assist them.
+Each week in the metropolitan area alone we receive approximately 600 calls for assistance.
+Members arrange to meet people in their homes or at a central location where demand is high.
+By visiting people, we find out what a person or family's need is and how we can best assist them.